jonashaag/micromamba-pycharm/README.md

 Add Micromamba support to PyCharm.

-How to use: In the *Add Python Interpreter* dialogue, select *Conda Environment* and set *Conda executable* to the full path to `micromamba-pycharm.py`.
+How to use: In the *Add Python Interpreter* dialogue, select *Conda Environment* and set *Conda executable* to the full path to the file `conda` in this repo.